 Partnered with a Survivor: David Mandel and Ruth Reymundo Mandel

-Episode 11: Getting Inside the Mind of Men who Use Violence
+Season 1 Episode 11: Getting Inside the Mind of Men Who Use Violence

 Now available!
 Mapping the Perpetrator’s Pattern: A Practitioner’s Tool for Improving Assessment, Intervention, and Outcomes The web-based Perpetrator Pattern Mapping Tool is a virtual practice tool for improving assessment, intervention, and outcomes through a perpetrator pattern-based approach.
 The tool allows practitioners to apply the Model’s critical concepts and principles to their current case load in real